wicked-rainman/DAPL/docs/README.md

         "sudo make Client"

-or for the server (if you are happy with what it is going to do), run:
+or for the server (if you are happy with what actions it is going to perform), run:

         "sudo make Server".

-After a server install, use systemctl to enable and start gasnd.service, gdnsd.service, grdnsd.service, ghistory.service and gcountryd.service as required.
+7. After a server install, use systemctl to enable and start gasnd.service, gdnsd.service, grdnsd.service, ghistory.service and gcountryd.service as required.
 Ensure that the TCP ports specified in gasnd, gdnsd, grdnsd, gcountryd and ghistoryd (/usr/local/sbin) are allowed through any firewall.

-7. In a client install, Edit $HOME/.bashrc, and add these BASH variables:
+8. In a client install, Edit $HOME/.bashrc, and add these BASH variables:

         WHITE_FILE= $HOME/DAPL/Reference/whitelist.csv; export WHITE_FILE
         ASN_FILE= $HOME/DAPL/Reference/asn.csv; export ASN_FILE